What Is Learning and Development (L&D)? Definition, Strategy, Best practices

 And that’s expected because the set of skills that got them hired will not be of much value in the coming years.
 According to the World Economic Forum, 42% of core skills needed to do the job will continuously change.
 This digital transformation is affecting us all, creating constant skills gaps across organizations.

 In other words, you may hire someone for a certain set of skills, but with time, they will need additional capabilities to perform equally well or better at their job.
 That's why a basic learning strategy is not only a competitive advantage - it's a necessity in today's fast-paced world.

-The insight here is that when you have a great L&D program, you’ll be able to easily acquire new talent, retain them in your organisation, and help improve their performance with time (aka the magic card for effective talent management).
+The insight here is that when you have a great L&D program, you’ll be able to easily acquire new talent, retain them in your organization, and help improve their performance with time (aka the magic card for effective talent management).

-Employee development can be designed into various structures and forms, depending on your organisational needs.
+Employee development can be designed into various structures and forms, depending on your organizational needs.

 It’s not always about learning from a book and being bogged down into details.
 You can design your L&D program using engaging platforms and activities — depending on your goals, the time and the budget you have, and the preferences of your employees.